iamankitmorde/Basis-Banking-System/README.md

 # Basis-Banking-System
-this is a basic banking system developed using HTML and CSS
+This is a basic banking system developed using HTML and CSS You can Transfer money into other account and can also view the transaction history